Yakkhini/XS-GEM5/src/cpu/pred/btb/test/btb_tage.md

 1. Calculating indices and tags for each table
 2. Checking for matching entries
 3. Collecting the entries and updating useful masks
+4. now this function is integrated into generateSinglePrediction

 ```cpp
 std::vector<BTBTAGE::TageEntry> lookupTageTable(const Addr &startPC) {